google/framework-for-osdu/osdu-r2/os-workflow/README.md

 ## Introduction

 The OSDU R2 Workflow service is designed to start business processes in the system.
-In the prototype phase, the service starts ingestion of OSDU data.
+In the OSDU R2 prototype phase, the service only starts ingestion of OSDU data.

-The Workflow service provides a wrapper functionality around the Apache Airflow functions and is designed to carry out a preliminary work with files before running the Airflow Directed Acyclic Graphs (DAGs).
+The Workflow service provides a wrapper functionality around the Apache Airflow functions and is designed to carry out preliminary work with files before running the Airflow Directed Acyclic Graphs (DAGs) that will perform actual ingestion of OSDU data.

-In OSDU R2, depending on the types of data, workflow, and user, the Workflow service starts the necessary workflow such as well log LAS files ingestion or opaque ingestion.
+In OSDU R2, depending on the types of data, workflow, and user, the Workflow service starts the necessary workflow such as well log ingestion or opaque ingestion.

 ## System interactions